Australian party accused of asking US gun lobby for money | WTOP

 Morrison said the revelations were reasons why Australians should not vote for One Nation at general elections due in May.

-“We have reports that One Nation officials basically sought to sell Australia’s gun laws to the highest bidders to a foreign buyer and I find that abhorrent,” Morrison said.
+“We have reports that One Nation officials basically sought to sell Australia’s gun laws to the highest bidders to a foreign buyer and I find that abhorrent,” Morrison said Tuesday.

 Morrison said his government had made laws to “criminalize taking foreign political donations so foreign lobbyists cannot seek to influence our politics.”